 - To discharge the water collected through the drains, a submersible sump pump is installed in each sump pit.
 The water is then discharged away from your home

-Call the Creedmoor Basement Waterproofing Experts Today!
+Call Our Basement Waterproofing Company in Creedmoor Today!

 Contact us today at (919) 847-7072.
-You can also fill out our online form to learn more about the benefits of mold removal, our Creedmoor crawl space encapsulation, and basement services and schedule your free, no-obligation estimate today!
+You can also fill out our online form to learn more about the benefits of mold removal, our Creedmoor crawl space encapsulation, and basement services and schedule your no-obligation estimate today!
 We will visit your home to give you the most accurate price point for the job.
-Our trained Creedmoor waterproofing specialist will guide you through the options to determine the best solution for you and your budget.
+Our trained waterproofing specialist will guide you through the options to determine the best solution for you and your budget.

-All work is performed by Creedmoor Crawl Space and Basement Technologies trained technicians and each project comes with a Lifetime Warranty.
+All work is performed by Crawl Space and Basement Technologies trained technicians and each project comes with a Lifetime Warranty.
 All of our work is fully licensed and insured.